Annual Banking Loss Report 2019

 Part of our mission is to improve operational and non-financial risk management beyond just our membership.
 These free reports are just one way in which we provide vital information to op risk professionals around the globe.
 Explore our free resources section to see what other research, data and information you could be using.
 Or, for full access to our research, data and expertise, find out how your firm could become a member of ORX.

-Download the report for free for the full analysis or continue reading for our highlights and key findings.
+Download the report for free for the full analysis and an accompanying summary of the event frequency and total loss severity in our global banking database since 2002.
+Or, continue reading for our highlights and key findings.

 Value and number of op risk losses decreases